Authors:

 Place of publication:

-Purpose of the study.
-The study of the role of oxidative stress in the development of disorders that occur with hemorrhagic stroke (GI), and the assessment of the influence of Mexidol on neurological and cognitive disorders with the analysis of the relationship of therapeutic effects of the drug with its antioxidant effect.
+Objective of the study.
+To study the role of oxidative stress in the development of disorders occurring in hemorrhagic stroke (HS) and to evaluate the effect of Mexidol on neurological and cognitive impairment in HS with an analysis of the relationship between the therapeutic effects of the drug and its antioxidant action.
 Material and methods.
-The study was carried out on sexually mature out-and-aids weighing 260–280 g.
-The Gi model was created by destruction of brain tissue in the Capsula Interna with the introduction of blood damage to the place.
-On the 1st, 7th and 14th day after the modeling of GI in rats, death, neurological deficit (McGrow scale, a rotating rod, TVS), convulsive syndrome, violation of cognitive functions were recorded, a quantitative analysis of the indicators of oxidative stress with the assessment of TBK-active (thiobarbituric acid - TBK) products in blood plasma and homogenates of the cortex of the brain of rats.
-Mexidol was introduced after surgery in the first 3 days at a dose of 150 mg/kg intra-abdominal, then (from 4 to 14 days)-75 mg/kg inward.
+The study was conducted on sexually mature outbred male rats weighing 260-280 g.
+The HS model was created by destroying brain tissue in the capsula interna area with the introduction of blood into the damaged area.
+On days 1, 7 and 14 after the HS modeling, death, neurological deficit (McGrow scale, rotarod test, RRT), seizures, and cognitive impairment were recorded in rats.
+In parallel, a quantitative analysis of oxidative stress parameters was performed with an assessment of TBA-active (thiobarbituric acid - TBA) products in the blood plasma and homogenates of the cerebral cortex of rats.
+Mexidol was administered intraperitoneally at a dose of 150 mg/kg during the first 3 days after surgery, then orally (from the 4th to the 14th day) at a dose of 75 mg/kg.
 Results.
-Mexol in rats with GI significantly increases survival, reduces the severity of the neurological deficit on the McGROW scale (manners, paresis of 1-4 limbs, paralysis of the lower extremities, lateral position), eliminates convulsive attacks, restores violation of movement coordination (TVS) and improves training processes and improves training processes and improves learning processes and improves memory.
-Mexidol normalizes the concentrations of TBK-active products in the blood of animals and homogenes of the cortex of the brain of rats 1 and 7 days after the GI.
+In rats with HI, Mexidol significantly increases survival, reduces the severity of neurological deficit according to the McGrow scale (circle movements, paresis of 1-4 limbs, paralysis of the lower limbs, lateral position), eliminates seizures, restores motor coordination disorder (MCD), and improves learning and memory processes.
+Mexidol normalizes the concentrations of TBA-active products in the blood of animals and in rat cerebral cortex homogenates 1 and 7 days after HI.
 Conclusion.
-The data obtained indicate the role of oxidative stress in the development of violations with the GI and the ability of Mexidol to weaken the neurological deficit, convulsive manifestations and cognitive disorders for GI, which limits the manifestations of oxidative stress.
-All this substantiates the significance of the use of Mexidol in patients with GI and determines the features of its therapeutic effects.
-Key words: hemorrhagic stroke, intracerebral hematoma, oxidative stress, Mexidol, neurological deficit, convulsions, cognitive disorders.
+The obtained data indicate the role of oxidative stress in the development of disorders in HI and the ability of Mexidol to attenuate neurological deficit, seizure manifestations, and cognitive impairment in HI, which limits the manifestations of oxidative stress.
+All of this substantiates the importance of Mexidol in patients with hemorrhagic stroke and determines the specific features of its therapeutic effects.
+Key words: hemorrhagic stroke, intracerebral hematoma, oxidative stress, Mexidol, neurological deficit, seizures, cognitive impairment.

 Source of photos and images Shutterstock.com